WJJY-FM: Programming

 Every Saturday night, the station plays music from the 1980s entitled "All 80's Saturday Night".

-The morning show from 5-9 AM is hosted by Ken Thomas, who may be better known for doing the stations' Cash Calls.
+The morning show is hosted by Ken Thomas, who may be better known for doing the station's Cash Calls.
 Some of the clips from the Cash Call contestants over the years are part of classic bit used on KQRS-FM in Minneapolis titled the "Brainerd Cash Call".